First Phase Assessment: System and Resource Readiness for Implementing the PERKASA Cadre Programme in Jayapura, Nabire, and Merauke

 September 24, 2025

-OUCRU Indonesia has completed the first phase of the PERKASA programme assessment, focusing on "System and Resource Readiness" in three priority regencies: Jayapura, Nabire, and Merauke.
-This baseline analysis is crucial for the rollout of the Kader PERKASA (Integrated Community Health Workers) initiative, which aims to empower local workers to manage multiple infectious diseases simultaneously.
+OUCRU Indonesia, in collaboration with PERDHAKI, has completed the first phase of the PERKASA Cadre Programme evaluation, which focused on “System and Resource Readiness” in three priority districts: Jayapura, Nabire, and Merauke.
+This baseline analysis provides an important foundation for implementing the Kader PERKASA initiative, which aims to empower local health workers to support prevention, early detection, referral, and health education for several infectious diseases in an integrated way.

 The readiness study highlights several key findings:

-The findings from this first phase assessment serve as the foundation for the subsequent training and implementation stages.
-By addressing the identified gaps in resource readiness, the PERKASA programme is better positioned to deliver integrated, community-based care that is both resilient and responsive to the needs of the Papuan people.
+The findings from this first-phase evaluation provide the basis for the next stages of training and implementation.
+By addressing the identified gaps in resource readiness, the Kader PERKASA Programme will be better placed to deliver integrated, community-based health services that are resilient, locally accepted, and aligned with the needs of communities in Papua.

 Go Back Top